 Matthew Habermann

-I am a post-doc at the University of Hamburg, primarily interested in symplectic topology and its interactions with algebraic geometry, representation theory and low-dimensional topology.
-You can contact me at matthew.habermann AT uni-hamburg.de.
+I am a mathematician, primarily interested in symplectic topology and its interactions with algebraic geometry, representation theory and low-dimensional topology.

-Before coming to Hamburg, I was a PhD student in London at the London school of geometry and number theory (LSGNT), where my advisor was Yankı Lekili.
+Until October 2024, I was a postdoc at the University of Hamburg.
+Before this, I was a PhD student in London at the London school of geometry and number theory (LSGNT), where my advisor was Yankı Lekili.

-I am currently on the job market.
-A complete CV is available here, and my Google Scholar profile here.
+A complete CV (where you can also find my email address) is available here, and my Google Scholar profile here.

 Publications and preprints